-Allstate Life does not pay a commission for distribution of the Contracts.
-Morgan Stanley & Co.
-Inc. compensates its representatives who act as wholesalers, and their sales management personnel, for Contract sales.
+Allstate Life does not pay Allstate Distributors a commission for distribution of the Contracts.
+Allstate Distributors compensates its representatives who act as wholesalers, and their sales management personnel, for Contract sales.
 This compensation is based on a percentage of premium payments and/or a percentage of Contract Values.
+The underwriting agreement with Allstate Distributors provides that we will reimburse Allstate Distributors for expenses incurred in distributing the Contracts, including any liability to Contract Owners arising out of services rendered or Contracts issued.